Tips for Sharing the Road with Motorcycles

 By exercising proper care and being attentive drivers, we can all do our part to prevent motorcycle accidents and the devastating injuries they cause.

-If you or a loved one has been injured in a motorcycle accident in the state of Florida, please call Kogan & DiSalvo Personal Injury Attorneys, for a free case evaluation and to learn more about our experienced Boca Raton motorcycle accident attorneys.
+If you or a loved one has been injured in a motorcycle accident in the state of Florida, please contact the injury lawyers at Kogan & DiSalvo for a free case evaluation, or call (561) 375-9500 to learn more about our experienced Boca Raton motorcycle accident attorneys.